Physician leader support

 To better understand and keep pace with the needs of members, the OMA can provide support to constituency group leaders through the development and programming of surveys for their members through our insights tool.

-Contact your constituency services team specialist to learn more about surveying members or visit the Member Insights web page.
+Contact your constituency services team specialist to learn more about surveying members.

 OMA Connect is a modern new community platform for all constituency groups, including sections, districts, fora, MIGs and branch societies.
 OMA Connect offers: